lalten/rpg_dvs_ros/doc/README.md

 LEDs near to the border of the board reflected too strongly, which had a negative influence on pattern detection.
 We experimented with some textile to absorb the reflections.
 The result was surprisingly good.
 Yet, for our final solution, we disable the LEDs at the border to achieve the same detection quality without depending on covers.

 #### Movements during Calibration Process
 Our first calibration experiments used one of the following setups: (1) The eDVS was moved around to produce events of a fixed LED board from different point of views.
 (2) The eDVS was fixed, while the LED board was moved around in its field of view.
-Both approaches resulted in some issues: The subpixel accuracy calculation of the LED's center was disturbed by the moving scene.
+Both approaches resulted in some issues: The sub pixel accuracy calculation of the LED's center was disturbed by the moving scene.
 This is because the sensor does not produce frames, but a constant stream of events.
 The transition map of the events accumulated during one time frame hence included a visible trail of LED point movements, as illustrated in the figure below.
 The time frame (and thus led trail length) can not be decreased, or noise will prevent pattern detection.
 Therefore the estimation of the LED blob's center position is not exact.
 This lead to suboptimal calibration results.

 ![Image](https://cdn.rawgit.com/lalten/rpg_dvs_ros/doc/doc/images/eDVS-moving-trail-vs-fixed.svg)